jbetancur/react-data-table-component/README.md

   />
 );
 ```
-**Note** This is currently only supported for indeterminate state, but I may expand this out in the future if there is a demand
+**Note** This is currently only supported for indeterminate state, but may be expanded in the future if there is a demand

 ## Basic Table
 The following declarative structure creates a sortable table of Arnold movie titles: